Jim Suhler: Monkey Beat / George Thorogood and The Destroyers

 While later playing a Homewreckers set at a Memphis, Tennessee club called Huey's, he was discovered by George Thorogood, eventually joining the Destroyers in 1999.
 Thorogood was impressed with Suhler's playing, arranging and songwriting skills, and consequently the two struck up a friendship.
 After the Homewreckers imploded in mid-1991, Suhler formed power trio Monkey Beat, with drummer Paul Hollis and bassist/vocalist Carlton Powell.
 At that time, Suhler sent a four-song demo to Thorogood's producer/engineer Terry Manning, after Thorogood told Suhler, "Terry would love you guys".
 Manning was impressed with Monkey Beat, agreeing to engineer and release an album on Manning's fledgling label, Lucky Seven Records.
 The albums Radio Mojo (1992) and Shake (1995) were the result of this initial collaboration.
 Several tours opening for Thorogood & the Destroyers across North America in 1993–95 followed.
 Thorogood also had Suhler appear with him on numerous radio shows and make in-store appearances with him to get Monkey Beat more exposure.
 Suhler became a full-time member of George Thorogood & The Destroyer's in 1999 and has appeared on every release by the band since then, playing rhythm/lead guitar, as well as co-writing some of the band's material.

+In April of 2026, Jim was inducted as a Member of George Thorogood & The Destroyers into the Musicians Hall of Fame and Museum in Nashville, Tennessee alongside Nicky Hopkins, John Boylan (music producer), Dann Huff, Keith Urban, Michael McDonald (musician) and Dolly Parton.

 After the recording of the Mike Morgan/Jim Suhler CD Let The Dogs Run, Monkey Beat went to the Compass Point Studios in Nassau, Bahamas to again record with Manning.
 Shake soon followed.
-For the next few years, Jim Suhler & Monkey Beat toured throughout the United States and Europe, playing clubs, theaters and festivals for an ever burgeoning fan base.
+For the next few years, Jim Suhler & Monkey Beat toured throughout the United States and Europe, playing clubs, theaters, and festivals for their fan base.

 Bad JuJu, which was produced by Jim Gaines was the most fully realized Monkey Beat album to date, and released by Lucky Seven Records in 2001.

 Tijuana Bible was released in 2009.
 It was recorded in Nashville with Tom Hambridge producing, and included guest artists Elvin Bishop, Jimmy Hall and Joe Bonamassa.
 Tijuana Bible included covers of tracks by Rory Gallagher, AC/DC, and Elvin Bishop, as well as 13 of Suhler's originals.
-The album was nominated for a Blues Music Award in the category of best blues-rock recording.
+The album was nominated for a Blues Music Award in the category of Best Blues-Rock Recording.

 Panther Burn was released on February 18, 2014, on Underworld Records.
 Contributors to this album included Kim Wilson of The Fabulous Thunderbirds, Asleep at the Wheel's Ray Benson, Carolyn Wonderland and Jason Elmore.
 The album was nominated by Blues Blast magazine for Best Blues Rock Album for 2014.

-Live At The Kessler (produced by Suhler), featuring 16 tracks (including two new songs) was recorded at the historic theater in Dallas on November 28, 2015, and released on June 16, 2016, also on Underworld Records.
+Live At The Kessler Theater (produced by Suhler), featuring 16 tracks (including two new songs) was recorded at the historic theater in Dallas on November 28, 2015, and released on June 16, 2016, also on Underworld Records.